deeppavlov/DeepPavlov/docs/features/models/ner.rst

 performing on datasets in various languages with scores comparable to those obtained with language-specific models.

-The model :config:`ner_mbert_dream_distil <ner/ner_mbert_dream_distil.json>` was trained on on a concatenation of original and lowered datasets to solve the task.
-Our model achieves the highest average result on CoNLL-2003 and Collection 3 datasets while being robust to missing casing.
+The model :config:`ner_case_agnostic_mdistilbert <ner/ner_case_agnostic_mdistilbert.json>` was trained on on a concatenation of original and lowered datasets to solve the task.
+Our model achieves 89.5 F1 on CoNLL-2003 and 96.4 F1 on Collection 3 datasets while being robust to missing casing.

 Literature